 The most common source of grass hay is timothy hay, but another popular type is orchard hay.
 Many people mistakenly buy their cavies alfalfa hay.
 Constantly feeding this to them isn't healthy because it is too high in calcium, and too much calcium can lead to bladder stones.
 Alfalfa is a legume hay, which is different from the grass variety, and should only be given to pregnant or nursing sows or very young cavies.

-The best place to buy your grass hay is from a local farm or feed store as it's generally a better quality and sold for a lower price than packaged hay sold at pet stores.
+The best place to buy your grass hay is from a local farm or feed store, as it's generally better quality and sold for a lower price than packaged hay sold at pet stores.

 - Pellets should only be fed in small quantities (no more than 1/4 of a cup a day for each cavy).